 Just as asthma and COPD are heterogeneous diseases, each with a range of underlying mechanisms, ACO also does not represent a single disease or a single phenotype.
 However, few studies have included broad populations, so the mechanisms underlying ACO are largely unknown, and a formal definition of ACO cannot be provided.
 Instead, this document presents features that identify and characterize typical asthma, typical COPD and asthma-COPD overlap, ascribing equal weight to features of asthma and of COPD.
-It is acknowledged that within this description of ACO will lie a number of phenotypes that may in due course be identified by more detailed characterization on the basis of clinical, pathophysiological and genetic identifiers.
-Hore example, long-term studies suggest that about half of patients with persistent airflow limitation in adult life reached this position by rapid decline from normal lung function in early adulthood, whereas the other half had a normal rate of decline from low initial lung function in early adulthood.
-Some patients with COPD have increased sputum and/or blood eosinophils, which were previously regarded as characteristic of asthma, and this may be associated with risk of exacerbations and response to corticosteroids.
-Have a single population and response to corticosteroids.
+It is acknowledged that within this description of ACO will lie a number of phenotypes that may in due course be identified by more detailed characterization on the basis of clinical, pathophysiological and genetic identifiers.468-470 For example, long-term studies suggest that about half of patients with persistent airflow limitation in adult life reached this position by rapid decline from normal lung function in early adulthood.
+Some patients with COPD have increased sputum and/or blood eosinophils, which were previously regarded as characteristic of asthma, and this may be associated with risk of exacerbations and response to corticosteroids.471-473